otisdog8/ChopsticksCode/README.md

 # Chopsticks
-Cool little project I made for the finger game chopsticks
+Cool little project I made for the finger game chopsticks.
+If you want to see self-play results for the effectiveness of my method, run chopsticksolvedia.py.
+Otherwise, solverGraphical should provide a decent user experience, though do note that it doesn't use my PageRank based algorithm.

 You play first